 Protecting Our Environment

-As a father, I have no greater responsibility than leaving our world better off for the next generation.
 That means not only ensuring the air we breathe and the water we drink are safe and clean, but also maintaining the integrity of our forests, rivers, deserts, and everything in between.
 Protecting our environment is not only fundamental to safeguarding the health of our families, but is also fundamental to safeguarding the health of our economy.
 Investing in clean energy is critical for driving innovation and creating new jobs in the 21st century.

 Here’s how I’m protecting California’s natural wonders: